emily-olson/emily-olson/README.md

 ## Hi there!

-My name is Emily, a senior at Brown University studying Applied Mathematics & Computer Science.
-I'm currently a research assistant in the [Database and Systems Group](https://brown-db.github.io/) at Brown University.
+My name is Emily, and I just graduated from Brown University with a degree in Applied Mathematics & Computer Science.
+At Brown, I was a research assistant in the [Database and Systems Group](https://brown-db.github.io/).
 Using tools such as Langgraph, vLLM, and DeepEval, I'm building and evaluating an agentic-AI summarization tool for electronic health records.

-I'm particularly passionate about low-level systems programming and cybersecurity.
-To explore this, I'm currently working on picoCTF challenges and contributing to low-level projects, such as an implementation of blockchain cryptocurrency.

-Reach me at emily_olson@brown.edu!
+Reach me at emily_olson@alumni.brown.edu!

 <!--
 **emily-olson/emily-olson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.